 DIFFERENT TYPES OF CRAFT BEER

-BLONDES: Ranging in colour from straw to gold and with a light to medium hop profile, these ales will be most familiar to the traditional American lager drinker.
+BLONDES: Ranging in color from straw to gold and with a light to medium hop profile, these ales will be most familiar to the traditional American lager drinker.
 Many breweries release their summer beers at the top of the season, many of which are blondes, because of their light body and appropriateness for warm-weather drinking.
 This is the kind of beer you can have poolside or at the beach for a refresher.

 WHEAT ALES: If they aren’t blonde, then the rest of the summer beers rolling in are wheat beers.
 Often, these beers have a banana undertone to them with a hint of clove and vanilla taste.

-BELGIANS: Whilst Belgian chocolates are iconic, it's beer that puts Belgium on the map.
+BELGIANS: While Belgian chocolates are iconic, it’s beer that puts Belgium on the map.
 Famed for the monasteries and Trappist style of beers, these guys make so much of it they get their own category.
 Of particular interest are the quintessential Delirium brand of beers and the fruity lambics.
 If you're a fan of fruity or mixed cocktails, then Belgians may have what you're looking for.
 For a beer twist on the classic, try a fruity Belgian brew with champagne as a Sunday brunch beverage.

 PORTERS AND STOUTS: Don’t be afraid of the dark.
 These beers have great taste, with coffee and chocolate commonly present in the blend.
 Some are lighter on the body, but with an emphasis on hops.
-Others have more body, richer flavour, and higher alcohol content.
+Others have more body, richer flavor, and higher alcohol content.

 This covers the basics to begin your sampling with most craft beer varieties.
 And, as with most food and beverage ventures, sampling is key.
-Try ordering a beer flight next time you're on board the Norwegian Escape and see which flavour fits you best.
-With the variety of unique flavours being developed in both local and national micro-breweries, there's bound to be a perfect fit for everyone.
+Try ordering a beer flight next time you're on board the Norwegian Escape and see which flavor fits you best.
+With the variety of unique flavors being developed in both local and national micro-breweries, there's bound to be a perfect fit for everyone.
 Cheers!